ManiacUrgency42/csha-ai-agent/README.md

 #### 1.1.1 Parsers

 Parsers extract text and metadata from data formats such as PDF, images, tables, and charts.
-Choosing a parsing tool depends on the data format and the complexity of the data (i.e., does the data format contain large tables, pie-charts, mathematical formulas that need to be extracted?).
+Choosing a parsing tool depends on the data format and the complexity of the data (i.e., Does the data format contain large tables, pie-charts, mathematical formulas that need to be extracted?).

 **Example**